 I’m so glad it’s not the case any more though.
 Now I crave being in the middle of nowhere from time to time.

-Things changed after I met G.
+My love for nature story – How things changed after I met G.

 It wasn’t until I met Gordon a little over 3 years ago that I started being outdoorsy again.
 G loves nature and being surrounded by it, and he has really helped me to enjoy it again too.
 Often, we find ourselves planing trips to places where we can be outside and relax.